LemesoftNostalgic/sprint-o-matic/README-FINNISH.md

 ### Web-sovellus

+Use the web version if you want to just try the application quickly.
+The web application works quite ok with the modern browsers, except for the sound quality, that varies.
+However, the web version is always up-to date.

+The web app can also be tried out with phones, at least Android, but the speed is not that good on an average smartphones.

 Käytä web-versiota, jos haluat vain testata sovellusta pikaisesti.
-Web-sovellus on vähän hitaampi kuin ladattava sovellus, eikä siinä ole kaikkia taustaääniä, mutta toisaalta se on aina ajan tasalla.
+Web-sovellus toimii melko hyvin nykyaikaisessa selaimessa, paitsi äänen laatu, joka vaihtelee.
+Toisaalta web-versio on aina ajan tasalla.

-Sitä voi kokeilla myös Android-puhelimessa, mutta se toimii kunnolla vain muutamassa tehokkaimmassa puhelinmallissa.
+Sitä voi kokeilla myös puhelimessa, ainakin Androidissa, mutta tyypillisessä älypuhelimessa sovellys toimii hitaammin kuin tietokoneessa.

   * [Web-sovellus käynnistyy tästä linkistä](https://lemesoftnostalgic.github.io/sprint-o-matic/)